menandmice/micetro_docs/guides/implementation/central_ha.rst

     systemctl start mmcentral

-13. Verify that you now have 2 servers, one primary, one secondary in the HA cluster.
+13. Verify that you now have 2 servers: one primary, one secondary in the HA cluster.

-14. Create a round robin DNS name for the high availability setup, i.e. two A records with the same name, but each with the IP address of the primary and secondary server respectively.
+14. Create a round robin DNS name for the high availability setup.
+This involves creating two A records with the same name, each with the IP address of the primary and secondary server.

 .. note::
   Repeat these steps for each high availability failover you'd like to add.
 The priority for each failover member should be unique and higher than the primary.